Vishwas1/crypto/README.md

 # Crypto Tool

-A tool to learn and play basic concept of cryptography
+A tool to play and learn basic concept of cryptography.

 ## Features